+The band travelled to Japan and played three shows in Tokyo and Osaka.
+Warner Japan had asked for a live recording to commemorate the occasion, but the result was so impressive that the record was issued worldwide.
+Gillan had come down with Hepatitis in 1972 and had to lay off shows.
+The year after it was Blackmore’s turn and while the group attempted to play with Randy California of Spirit on guitar – and playing Flint in the USA as a quarter - the one show in Quebec City, Canada convinced them to cancel touring.
 The group was America’s biggest selling band in 1973.
 Still, Gillan and Welshman Glover quit in June of 1973 after falling out with Blackmore and feeling the pressures of success.
+Gillan and Blackmore had not gotten along for some time and in fact not spoken for six months.
+The lyrics to Smooth Dancer illustrate Gillan’s feelings for Blackmore.
+Glover handed in his resignation and committed to finishing all planned touring.
+A show in The Netherlands in January 1973 became a riot owing to overcrowding and lack of electrical power.
 Blackmore was reportedly considering forming a new band with Phil Lynott.
 Free’s Paul Rodgers was invited to be the band’s singer and had turned the band down.
 1974’s Burn had the band refurnished with singer David Coverdale following much infighting.
-Immediately after the album’s release the band took its new singer and bassist/singer (Glenn Hughes) to America to headline at The California Jam at the Ontario Motor Speedway.
+Coverdale had demoed and auditioned after Deep Purple had been unable to find a new vocalist.
+His previous band The Government had once opened for Deep Purple.
+Immediately after Burn’s release the band took its new singer and bassist/singer (Glenn Hughes) to America to headline at The California Jam at the Ontario Motor Speedway.
 Also on the bill were co-headliners Emerson, Lake & Palmer, Earth, Wind & Fire, Black Sabbath and others.
 It is said that 168,000 people bought tickets and many others crashed the gates.
-The show was filmed for ABC television, which was all the more interesting when Blackmore angered by the promoters and cameramen proceeded to end the show with more than a rehearsed smashing of his guitars.
+The show was filmed for ABC television, which was all the more interesting when Blackmore angered by the promoters and ABC proceeded to vent his anger on the cameraman and end the show with more than a rehearsed smashing of his guitars.
 The guitarist was setting fire to his amplifiers and more.
 The band had to flee the police.

 Two years later Blackmore's replacement Tommy Bolin overdoses on heroin and the band ceases activity.
-Brilliant offshoot bands are formed with names like Gillan, Rainbow and Whitesnake each achieving great successes in their own right.
-The band reforms after 9 years in 1984 and to the surprise of many produces a convincing comeback album.
+Brilliant offshoot bands are formed with names like Gillan, Rainbow – named after Rainbow Bar & Grill in California - and Whitesnake each achieving great successes in their own right.
+Paice and Lord ended up in Whitesnake with David Coverdale.
+Nonetheless rumours swirled and as early as 1981 Lord confirmed to the press that Deep Purple is not reforming.
+Rod Evans attempted a reformation of his own version of Deep Purple in 1980 and even went as far as booking Mexican and US dates.
+Lawyers soon got involved.
+A 1980 compilation called Deepest Purple hit the top position in the UK charts despite the band not being active.
+The band reformed after 9 years in 1984 and to the surprise of many produced a convincing comeback album.
+Ritchie Blackmore stated in all frankness that cash had a lot to do with the reformation.
+The unconfirmed cash advance for Deep Purple’s reformation was $10 million.
 The return since then has been patchy though, partly because of a lack of inspiration by former virtuoso Blackmore whose dislike for rock music meant often early exits at live shows and an eventual departure (again) from the fold.
+The House Of Blue Light sold well, but did not match its predecessor.
+The live album that followed disappointed many.
+Joe Lynn Turner became the singer and wanted a more contemporary sound for the act.
+Others disagreed and he was out/ Mike DiMeo of Riot was brought in and recorded with the band, but Lord thought he is too young.
 Apparently, a royalty dispute and legal action ensued and Ritchie Blackmore’s image was removed from certain items like Machine Head T-shirts.
 The band continued and saw the departure and retirement of founding member Jon Lord in March of 2002.
 His replacement was Don Airey formerly of Ozzy Osbourne, Rainbow and others.

 The band's Bananas album was released in summer of 2003.
 Deep Purple played the entire Machine Head album live during the 2004 tour of North America with Thin Lizzy.
 A DVD called Live Encounters was issued in 2004.
 The band left EMI Records in 2005.